 Research is very important and it can take a lot of resources, whether that’s energy, effort, money or time, to ensure success for your business.

-There cannot be a better time to start a handmade online business because you have so many options for setting up your shop.
+There cannot be a better time than now to start a handmade online business because you have so many options for setting up your shop.

 It is so easy to get started.